friday27/JavaDSA/DataStructures/Stack.md

 # Stack

-A stack is a one-ended linear data structure which models a real world stack by having 2 primary operations, namely push and pop.
+A stack is a one-ended, last in first out, linear data structure which models a real world stack by having 2 primary operations, namely push and pop.

 ### Complexity Analysis